About the book

 - Winner of the Elizabeth Sterling Haynes Outstanding New Play Award

-With all the humour, compassion, and intelligence of Miriam Toews' novel, this inventive stage adaptation takes audiences on a hilarious and heartbreaking journey as Lucy discovers that this may be the summer when everything changes.
+With all the humour, compassion and intelligence of Miriam Toews’ novel, this inventive stage adaptation takes audiences on a hilarious and heartbreaking journey as single mom Lucy discovers this may be the summer when everything changes.

 About the author

 Chris Craddock graduated from the University of Alberta’s BFA Acting Program in the spring of 1996.
 Since then, he has written or co-written over twenty plays for Fringe, Mainstage and TYA audiences, as well as two feature films, and three musicals, two of which received commercial productions in major cities.
 Some highlights include BASH’d: A Gay Rap Opera, which played three months off-Broadway and is the recipient of a GLAAD award; BoyGroove, which received a six-week commercial run in Toronto and a Dora Award; and 3…2…1, which toured to the Magnetic North Festival in Ottawa 2006.
 A bilingual feature film, The Pharmacist/La Pharmacien, written by and co-starring Craddock, is currently in audio post-production.
 Summer of My Amazing Luck was adapted from the novel of the same name by Miriam Toews.
 Chris’s solo show Moving Along has toured across Canada, including appearances in the 2005-2006 seasons of One Yellow Rabbit and Theatre Network.
 Chris has also worked as an Artistic Director, first of Azimuth Theatre 2001-2005 and then of Rapid Fire Theatre from 2005-2009.

 Lights up on Lucy and Lish in the van.
 Lish sits on the right side of the table, arms out, steering, a plunger sitting on the table, acting as the stick shift.
 Lucy sits in the passenger seat.
 She regards the audience.